 When we went through our years of infertility struggles after our first baby (who I only nursed a short time because I didn’t know what I was doing and didn't have support to help me with that), all I wanted was to have another baby to nurse – my heart would ache when I saw new moms breastfeeding.
-Our youngest is now almost four, and I still don’t take it for granted that God blessed me with 3 more babies to nurse.
+Our youngest is now almost four, and I still don’t take it for granted that God blessed me with 3 more babies to feed in this beautiful way.

 But…it wasn’t as easy as it looked, not at first, and not for me anyway.

 After a few days we got into our groove and it became a wonderful experience.
 It was also super convenient (Nina describes that below and you can also read about how easy it eventually became for us at this baby care post), but at first it was stressful.

 - Getting my babies to latch on was always tricky – thankfully I became close friends with Tricia, a lactation nurse who lived near us, so she was a great help and support for me.
 If you are struggling DON’T WAIT until you’re tempted to supplement, call the hospital you gave birth at and ask to speak to their lactation specialist, or call La Leche League – they love to help new moms.
 (Just don’t listen to their dietary advice.)

 - Then when my milk came in, one side became so engorged that he wouldn’t nurse on that side at all.
 I cried for almost 24 hours straight until Tricia came over and promptly said, “OK, show me the goods…”, motioning for me to unbutton my shirt.
 (If this freaks you out, rest assured, at this stage in the game nobody really cares, least of all me – it felt good to laugh at that point!)
 Within 10 minutes she massaged the clogged ducts out (sounds like plumbing) and had him nursing perfectly, and I was so unbelievably relieved as you can imagine.